ZiedYousfi/legal-stuff/README.md

 # legal-stuff (Dokploy-only)

-This repository is **Dokploy-first**: you deploy it by pointing Dokploy to this repo’s `docker-compose.yml`.
+This repository is **Dokploy-first**: you deploy it by pointing Dokploy to this repo's `docker-compose.yml`.

 - **No host machine steps** are required or assumed for this stack.
 - **No host paths / bind mounts** are used by this stack.
 - All persistence is handled via **Docker named volumes** managed by Dokploy/Docker.

-If you’re looking for “ssh to the server and create folders”, that is intentionally **not** part of this setup.
+If you're looking for "ssh to the server and create folders", that is intentionally **not** part of this setup.

 ---